No Yard? No Problem: You Can Still Compost at Home

 Green layers include green yard waste like grass clippings and plant materials as well as coffee grounds, tea bags, fruit and vegetable scraps, eggshells and even flat beer.

 Brown layers include dead leaves and tree branches, shredded paper (think of all that junk mail), egg cartons, cardboard, sawdust and wine corks.

-However, there are several items you should not compost: cooking grease or oil, dairy products and meat/fish scraps, including bones.
+There are several items you should not compost: Cooking grease or oil, dairy products and meat/fish scraps, including bones.

 Too much water can also be counterproductive.
 Keep it moist with water from your hose, but if rain is in the forecast, cover your pile or bin with a tarp.
 You should also regularly cover your compost with wood or carpet scraps to retain moisture and heat.

 “As soon as you are done [layering], the mixture will start to heat up,” Loraine explained.
 “You can use a meat thermometer to keep checking the temperature as it rises.
 It should be between 49 and 77 degrees Celsius (120 to 170 degrees Fahrenheit).
 If [the temperature] falls down, just stir it a little bit.”

 In fact, weekly stirring with a shovel or pitchfork is crucial.

 “Stir the mixture often to speed the process,” Loraine said.
 “Don’t leave your pile alone and just wait.
 It may take several months to a year to be ready.”

 “You will know that the pile is done when it stops heating up,” she adds.
 “It should be just like dirt, with an earthy smell, and dark brown in color.”